basil08/fitoor-frontend/README.md

 7. ~~Header should have link to signup if not logged in~~
 8. ~~Implement signup~~
 9. Use Icons to liven up the aesthetics :')
+10. Add Captcha for comments
+11. Add emoji support to comments